Topics Map > Administrative Procedure

 C. Determination of Student Location:

 For individual professional licensure disclosures, student location for brick-and-mortar students is determined by the “local address” field within the university’s Student Information System (PASS); however, if this field in not populated, the “home address” field shall be used to determine the student’s location.
-For distance education students enrolled through the Center for Distance Learning, the “mailing address” field within PASS shall be used to determine the student’s location.
+For distance education students enrolled through the Office of Professional Program Support, the “mailing address” field within PASS shall be used to determine the student’s location.
 If no mailing address is provided, the “home address” field shall be used to determine the student’s location.
 All students are prompted to update their address information in PASS each term; brick-and-mortar students within the activity guide at textbook pickup, and distance education students upon entering into a registration agreement.

 D. General Disclosures to Prospective and Current Students: